Honorary President

 Ambassador

-“Everyday proudly wear my purple Jessie May wristband and Jessie May lapel badge.
-It is amazing how many people ask me about those two items and their enquiry is my opportunity to “spread the word” about how great the Jessie May charity is.”
+“Every day I proudly wear my purple Jessie May wristband and lapel badge.
+It’s amazing how many people ask me about them, and their curiosity gives me the perfect opportunity to spread the word about how incredible the Jessie May charity is.”

-Roger have always lived in the Bristol area, married with two adult children, who are both married and one beautiful grandchild, aged 7.
-He was previously a solicitor and then a barrister.
-As a legal practitioner he advised mainly on child law and also employment law, and he continues working in the legal field in Bristol.
-He has held a number of work place managerial roles and has been President or Chairman of a large number of local organisations.
+Roger has always lived in the Bristol area.
+He is married, with two adult children who are both married themselves, and one beautiful grandchild, aged 7.
+Previously a solicitor and then a barrister, Roger specialised in child and employment law, and continues to work in the legal field in Bristol.
+Over the years, he has held several workplace managerial roles and has served as President or Chairman of various local organisations.

-“I joined Jessie May at a very exciting time, and I very much hope that I will continue to have a long and happy association with it.”
+“I joined Jessie May at a very exciting time, and I very much hope to continue a long and happy association with the charity.”

 Julianne Ponan